Jacqs395/Financial_Fraud/README.md

 * The purpose of SMOTE is to balance an imbalanced dataset by creating synthetic samples of the minority class.
 This dataset was severely imbalanced with non-fraudulent transactions over-powering fraudulent transactions (aka "the minority class").
 * SMOTE was applied once train-test-split was completed.
-* the "smote.fit_resample" portion was used to balance the dataset so that there was an equal amount of fraudulent and non-fraudulent transactions in the training set.
+* "smote.fit_resample" portion was used to balance the dataset so that there was an equal amount of fraudulent and non-fraudulent transactions in the training set.
 I felt that this was beneficial to the model, allowing it to consider both conditions equally.

 ## Logistic Regression Classifier
 ### Key Insights: